Arbol-Project/nettle/roadmap.md

 ### ~~parse()~~ transform()
 #### General gist
-The aim of the `transform()` step is to take that minimally modified data from `/raw_data` and transform it to a final format, ready to be saved to `/processed_data`.
+The aim of the `transform()` step is to take that minimally modified data from `/raw_data` and transform it to a final format, ready and saved to `/processed_data`.
 This final format is as such, with one temporal index column (dt) and a series of data columns:

 | dt         | Var1    | Var2         |
 |------------|---------|--------------|